eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 Topic serialization
 ```````````````````
 Functions to serialize and deserialize topics.
-These functions are generated automatically by `MicroXRCE-DDSGen` utility over an idl file with a topic `TOPICTYPE`.
+These functions are generated automatically by `Micro XRCE-DDS Gen` utility over an idl file with a topic `TOPICTYPE`.
 The declaration of these function can be found in the generated file ``TOPICTYPE.h``.

 ------